exasol/public-knowledgebase/Environment-Management/how-to-deploy-a-single-node-exasol-database-as-a-docker-image.md

 Since the database is running and the connection state is up let’s try to connect and run for example SQL queries.
 You can use any SQL clients or Exaplus CLI to connect.

-I’m going to use DBeaver in this article.
+We use DBeaver in this article.
 You can find more detailed information in <https://docs.exasol.com/connect_exasol/sql_clients/dbeaver.htm>

-I’m using the public IP address of the virtual machine and port 8888 which configured as a database port in EXAConf.
+We're using the public IP address of the virtual machine and port 8888, which is configured as a database port in EXAConf.

 ![](images/16.png)